AkashRajpurohit/utils/README.md

 console.log(formattedDate); // Sunday, October 10, 2021
 ```

+Read more about the docs and usage on [akashrajpurohit.github/utils](https://akashrajpurohit.github/utils/).

 ## Bugs or Requests 🐛

 If you encounter any problems feel free to open an [issue](https://github.com/AkashRajpurohit/utils/issues/new?template=bug_report.md).
 If you feel the project is missing a feature, please raise a [ticket](https://github.com/AkashRajpurohit/utils/issues/new?template=feature_request.md) on GitHub and I'll look into it.
 Pull requests are also welcome.